Orquesta de la Luz: Timeline

 In the winter of 1991 in February, the band debut album was released in Spain.
 The album won "Best Album of the Year" at the March NY Critics Association Award (Ace Awards). in April Qrquesta De La Luz toured and performed 14 times in Central and South America in Venezuela, Martinique, French Guiana, Panama, Aruba, Curaçao to name a few to 83,000 people.
 In The summer - June 21 the bands 2nd album "Salsa No Tiene Frontera" was release.
 Two months later in August, the band went on a World Tour performing 21 concerts in the United States of America, Spain, Mexico, and more to over 81,700 people.
 That same month, on August 27, the band released its 2nd album in the United States witch also earned the Gold Disc Award.
 In December Orquesta De La Luz was awarded the 33rd "Japan Record Awards" A Special Award.

-Starting in February 1992, the band had a 20 performance World Tour beginning in USA, Martinique, Guadeloupe and Spain followed in March in St Martin, Curaçao to over 185,000 people.
-Awards won this year were "Best Album of the Year" and "Best of the Year" at the March NY Critics Association Award (Ace Awards). in June - Hibiya Nozono, Osaka Shiroino sound, held a salsa festival presided over De La Luz.
+Starting in February 1992, the band had a 20 performance World Tour beginning in the United States, Martinique, Guadeloupe and Spain followed in March in Saint Martin and Curaçao to over 185,000 people.
+Awards won this year were "Best Album of the Year" and "Best of the Year" at the March NY Critics Association Award (Ace Awards).
+In June, Hibiya Nozono, Osaka Shiroino sound, held a salsa festival presided over De La Luz.
 In July the band went on its European tour in France, the Netherlands, Spain and more.
 In Spain, Nora appeared as representative of Japan on Seville Expo Japan Day. on July 22 the 3rd album "Somos Diferentes" released domestically. the following month on August 25, the same album released in the United States.
-In the following three months September–November, the band performed another World Tour which included USA, Colombia, Chile, Mexico, Costa Rica and Japan.
+In the following three months September–November, the band performed another World Tour which included the United States, Colombia, Chile, Mexico, Costa Rica and Japan.